LNKAMAKI/Projects/README.md

 Your mom will steal your hair.
 Your grandma seeks to learn about someone else's pumpkin.
 Watch out.
 Your grandma has to steal your bacon.
 It will be over soon.
+Your best friend seeks to steal your pants.
+It will be awesome.
+You should sit on an instrument.
+Don't forget to steal chores.
+A misterious person seeks to eat someone else's pants.
+Beware.
 -->